-Butcher’s vocals, in particular, are breathy, soft and understated, but the band as a whole are a force to be reckoned with, so she deserves inclusion on this list of best female goth singers.
+Butcher’s vocals, in particular, are breathy, soft, and understated, but the band as a whole is a force to be reckoned with, so she deserves inclusion on this list of best female goth singers.

 9. Beth Gibbons

-Gibbon’s band Portishead also don’t fit neatly into the goth category.
+Gibbon’s band Portishead also doesn’t fit neatly into the goth category.